bnodnarb/AIRMF/_posts/map/01-04-01-document-third-party-risks.md

 <br>
 **Language  models**

 Emily M. Bender, Timnit Gebru, Angelina McMillan-Major, and Shmargaret Shmitchell.
 2021.
 On the Dangers of Stochastic Parrots: Can Language Models Be Too Big? 🦜.
 In Proceedings of the 2021 ACM Conference on Fairness, Accountability, and Transparency (FAccT '21).
 Association for Computing Machinery, New York, NY, USA, 610–623.
-[Link](https://doi.org/10.1145/3442188.3445922)
+[URL](https://doi.org/10.1145/3442188.3445922)

 Julia Kreutzer, Isaac Caswell, Lisa Wang, et al. 2022.
 Quality at a Glance: An Audit of Web-Crawled Multilingual Datasets.
 Transactions of the Association for Computational Linguistics 10 (2022), 50–72.
-[DOI:](https://doi.org/10.1162/tacl_a_00447)
+[URL](https://doi.org/10.1162/tacl_a_00447)

 Laura Weidinger, Jonathan Uesato, Maribeth Rauh, et al. 2022.
 Taxonomy of Risks posed by Language Models.
 In 2022 ACM Conference on Fairness, Accountability, and Transparency (FAccT '22).
 Association for Computing Machinery, New York, NY, USA, 214–229.
-[Link](https://doi.org/10.1145/3531146.3533088)
+[URL](https://doi.org/10.1145/3531146.3533088)

 Office of the Comptroller of the Currency.
 2021.
 Comptroller's Handbook: Model Risk Management, Version 1.0, August 2021.
-Retrieved on July 7, 2022 from [OCC](https://www.occ.gov/publications-and-resources/publications/comptrollers-handbook/files/model-risk-management/index-model-risk-management.html)
+[URL](https://www.occ.gov/publications-and-resources/publications/comptrollers-handbook/files/model-risk-management/index-model-risk-management.html)

 Rishi Bommasani, Drew A. Hudson, Ehsan Adeli, et al. 2021.
 On the Opportunities and Risks of Foundation Models. arXiv:2108.07258.
-Retrieved from [arXiv:2108.07258](https://arxiv.org/abs/2108.07258)
+[URL](https://arxiv.org/abs/2108.07258)

 </details>